 For each new goal, you must set a specific set of requirements out of the four above.
 This enables you to create highly specific goals using Google Analytics for WordPress, such as tracking WooCommerce conversions using a destination goal (i.e. reaching a specific URL).

 To do this, first, we must click on +New Goal, then set the goal as Custom, specify an informative name and select Destination as its type:

 All that’s left to do now is select the destination itself, and the Thank you page that WooCommerce displays post-checkout is the perfect setting for ours.

 Insert your post-purchase URL, click Save, and that’s it for your first goal!
 You could do something very similar with say your email signup confirmation screen (for tracking signups), to track the efficacy of calls to action and landing pages, and so on.

 As is plain to see, if you want to optimize Google Analytics for WordPress, this can be a difficult goal to achieve.
 Putting Google Analytics to work to its full potential alongside WordPress requires a lot of tweaks and the occasional third-party tool, but the efforts are well worth the reward.
 If you’ve followed our advice, you’re well on your way to unlocking the full potential of this powerful combination.

 Before we part ways, let’s briefly recap the steps we’ve outlined here today on how to optimize Google Analytics for WordPress:

 - Optimize the Google Analytics by MonsterInsights plugin to get the most out of your experience.

-- Consider installing other plugins such as Reduce Bounce Rate and Better Google Analytics.
+- Consider installing other plugins such as Reduce Bounce Rate.